nhatminh280/Heart-/README.md

 # You must download python 3 on web site (window) :
     https://www.python.org/downloads/
-# And install the necessary libraries
+# And install the necessary libraries & then run file and get the result :))
-# then run the file and get the result:
+# Just for fun .
+In my free time :))